TM11153431/project/doc/PROCESS.md

 ## Day 6: June 13th

-Because of illness, I haven\'92t been able to work on my project yesterday.
+Because of illness, I haven't been able to work on my project yesterday.
 However, today I have made a lot of progress.
 I have got all a.\'92s in the framework of my project.
 This means, I have got a map, a table with the data and a scattergraph.
 Furthermore, I have all the data prepared.
 The problem now is that the data needs cleaning on three points (street names, cities (have to start with a capital letter) and I have a lot of outliers. \
 Tomorrow, I will clean the data and run through the different elements of my project.
 I will start with getting a nice frame for my project through Bootstrap and then go through the elements starting by the map (setting icons at the cities and making it clickable).
 I hope to be done with that today so I can continue tomorrow with linking all my visualisations.\

 ## Day 7: June 14th